InterstellarScience/Personal-Quantum-Lab/README.md

 ## Topics

-Projects in this repository may include:
+Projects that are studied in research areas such as:

-- Quantum algorithms
+- Quantum Information
-- Quantum communication and Quantum Key Distribution (QKD)
+- Quantum Communication and Quantum Key Distribution (QKD)
-- Quantum circuits
-- Quantum simulation
+- Quantum Computing
-- Quantum information theory
+- Quantum Cryptography

 ## Software & Platforms